 Residents and businesses flocked to Wicker Park to rebuild after the Great Chicago Fire of 1871.
 Today, Chicagoans flock to the hip, happening neighborhood for its eateries, arts and entertainment.

-Residents and visitors love Wicker Park’s eclectic assortment of hip cafes, independent stores, dive bars, upscale boutiques, storefronts, art galleries and city parks including the popular four-acre Wicker Park.
+Wicker Park boasts an eclectic assortment of cafes, independent stores, dive bars, upscale boutiques, art galleries and city parks including four-acre Wicker Park.
 The neighborhood is home to some of Chicago’s most popular and acclaimed restaurants, elevating pizza and tacos to foodie fare and offering a wide variety of options for drinking and dining pleasure.

-Like neighboring Bucktown, the neighborhood’s notable commercial architecture remains, re-imagined, redeveloped and restored.
-The iconic Flat Iron Arts Building, home to artists who moved to the hip neighborhood in the 1980s, remains home to various art studios and local businesses today.
+Like neighboring Bucktown, Wicker Park’s notable commercial architecture remains – re-imagined, redeveloped and restored.
+The iconic Flat Iron Arts Building, home to artists who moved to the neighborhood in the 1980s, still houses various art studios and local businesses today.

 The CTA Blue Line offers convenient access to The Loop and O’Hare International Airport, while the Kennedy Expressway allows for an easy drive to surrounding neighborhoods and suburbs.

 Looking for real estate in Wicker Park, IL? @properties can help you find Wicker Park homes for sale, Wicker Park real estate agents, and information about the Wicker Park real estate market.
 Find information about Wicker Park schools and nearby amenities like restaurants, banks, airports, etc.